How do I get a free library card?

 Can I register online for a library card?

 Yes!
 Click here, fill out the online form and Presto!
-You have a digital account good for 30 days with access to our databases and CloudLibrary eBooks and eAudios, plus you can request materials from our online catalog.
+You have a digital account good for 30 days with access to our databases and cloudLibrary eBooks and eAudios, plus you can request materials from our online catalog.
 Come into the library with proof of residence, work or school, to get your physical card.

 How old do you need to be to get a library card?

-All ages are welcome to register for a library card.
+You need to be at least 5 years old to register for a library card.
 Children younger than twelve require a signed registration form by a parent or guardian.
 (Please see our Circulation Policy)

 Do I need to bring my children with me to sign them up for library cards?